epsiro/ASV_H-bridge_controller/README.md

-ASV H-bridge driver
+ASV H-bridge controller
 ===================

-H-bridge driver firmware for my master thesis.
+H-bridge controller firmware for my master thesis.

 ### License
 This program is licensed under version 2 (or any later version) of the GPL.